ttsse/Deep_Learning_tutorial/README.md

         $ docker pull zlsundocker/deep-learning:linear-regression
         $ docker run -v $(pwd)/results:/app/linear_regression/results -t zlsundocker/deep-learning:linear-regression
     ```
 * Files generated under results folder:
-    * cost1.png
+    * cost1.png.
+Loss curve for the first model.
-    * cost2.png
+    * cost2.png.
+Accuracy curve for the second model.
-    * prediction.png
+    * prediction.png.
+Prediction results for the second model.
 ## 2. Neural Network Model
 * Dataset
     * datasets/MNIST.zip
-    * Description: The MNIST database of handwritten digits, available from this page, has a training set of 60,000 examples, and a test set of 10,000 examples.
+    * Description: The MNIST database of hand-written digits, available from this page, has a training set of 60,000 examples, and a test set of 10,000 examples.
 * Packages needed: numpy matplotlib imageio
 * Task Introduction: It contains the codes for neural network model and softmax regression model.
 The models are for digit classification task and the dataset is MNIST.
 * How to run the code: